telent/nixwrt/README.md

 without needing to write to the router flash memory.
 This is great when you're testing things and don't want to keep erasing the flash (because it takes a long time and because it has limited write cycles).
-It's not great when you want to do a permanent installation because the router RAM contents don't survive a reset.
+It's not great when you want to do a permanent installation, because the router RAM contents don't survive a reset.
 It uses the [phram driver](https://github.com/torvalds/linux/blob/3a00be19238ca330ce43abd33caac8eff343800c/drivers/mtd/devices/Kconfig#L140) to emulate flash using system RAM.